jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 34 Contravention of section 6
 (1) A person commits an offence if the person—
-  (a) operates an unsafe motor vehicle on a road; or (b) operates a vehicle on a road without displaying current evidence of vehicle inspection or a certificate of loading or both (as may be required by the regulations or the rules); or
+  (a) operates an unsafe motor vehicle on a road; or (b) operates a vehicle on a road without displaying, or having electronically available (if the regulations or rules allow), current evidence of vehicle inspection or a certificate of loading or both (as may be required by the regulations or the rules); or
   (c) fails to comply with the provisions of the regulations or the rules concerning evidence of vehicle inspection, certificates of loading, or the operation of a vehicle that is required to have such evidence or certificate or both.
 (2) The maximum penalty on conviction for an offence against subsection (1) is a fine not exceeding $2,000.